jovicigor/DataPreprocessor/README.md

 ### Usage

-Here you can find examples of using DataPreprocessor for processing a dataset given by the following table.
+Here you can find examples of using DataPreprocessor for processing a dummy dataset.

 | Country | Age | Salary | Purchased |
 |---------|-----|--------|-----------|